CloudDesk/gcp_Revo365-backend/docs/journal/PHASE_4_JOURNAL_MODULE_REQUIREMENTS.md

 ### 6.2 Journal List

-The list must show both manual Journals and system-generated Journals so the accounting team has one audit view of the existing journal ledger.

-System-generated Journals are read-only in this workspace.
-They remain owned by their source modules.

-The UI must organize the same server-side Journal ledger into these tabs:
+The Journals list workspace is dedicated exclusively to Manual Journals (Drafts, Posted, Reversed, and Reversals).
+Normal system-generated transactions (Cash/Bank, Invoices, Bills, Customer Receipts, Supplier Payments) are managed within their respective transaction modules.

+The UI displays the active manual journal workspace with focused search and status filters:

-1. **Manual Journals** — default working tab for manual Draft, Posted, Reversed, and Reversal Journals.
+1. **Manual Journals Workspace** — list of manual Draft, Posted, Reversed, and Reversal Journals.
-2. **System-Generated** — read-only Journals created by Cash/Bank, opening
-   balance, receipt, payment, Invoice, Bill, e-commerce, and other source modules.
-3. **All Entries** — combined audit and reconciliation view.

-Tabs are filters only.
-They must not create separate Journal storage or duplicate an accounting entry.
-Pagination and totals must be calculated by the backend after applying the selected category.
+2. **Search and Filters** — filter by search term, status (`draft`, `posted`, `reversed`), source type, or "Created by Me".

 Required columns: